Questions about the course

 Are the in-person seminar days and intensives compulsory?

-We encourage everyone to be at our face-to-face workshops and seminars as these sessions are a big part of the reason why Piddington PLT is different.
-The in-person PLT workshops and seminars provide our Graduates with the opportunity to learn how to be a lawyer from amazing practitioners who are passionate about mentoring juniors.
+YES!
+Our face-to-face workshops and seminars are compulsory and are a big part of the reason why Piddington PLT is different.
+The in-person PLT workshops and seminars provide our graduates with the opportunity to learn how to be a lawyer from amazing practitioners who are passionate about mentoring juniors.

-We understand that not everyone will be able to attend every session for various reasons and we provide some flexibility, but Graduates are encouraged to arrange for leave from their PLT Work Experience Placement to attend.
+We understand that not everyone will be able to attend every session for various reasons, for example illness, so we provide some flexibility, but graduates are encouraged to arrange for leave from their PLT Work Experience Placement to attend.

 Joining the January intensive means you meet the rest of the cohort from day one.
 People who attend the first intensive generally get the most out of the program.
-There are some key activities (particularly during the July intensive) that have to be completed in person in order to complete all the requirements for course completion and we strongly recommend all graduates to attend both intensives to make the most out of the PLT program.
+There are some key activities (particularly during the July intensive) that have to be completed in person in order to complete all the requirements for course completion.

 Can I do the course part-time or spread the coursework and work experience placement over a longer period?

 Absolutely.
-We can’t shorten the 10-month timeframe but we can extend it - the only key date is the admission ceremony.
-If you’re not in a rush to get admitted in November and need more time to manage your placement, other work commitments and the course load, we can make arrangements for you to complete the course at a pace that suits you.
+We can’t shorten the 9-month timeframe but we can extend it, when it comes to how long it takes you to complete your placement days.
+If you’re not in a rush to get admitted in November and need more time to manage your placement we can make arrangements for you to complete your placement days at a pace that suits you.

 How much does the course cost?